 But he had never had to grovel to get a woman before; it was against his nature to do such a thing.
 He resolved then to try to forget about Lady Isabella Swan, the Doyenne of Broadway, and be content with what he had now, which was a harem of beautiful, willing women in Hollywood, who just sat by their cell phones waiting for his call.
 It had worked for him for the past ten years, so why change the habit of a lifetime because of one girl?

 "Chances are our paths are highly unlikely to cross again," he muttered under his breath as he closed his eyes.

 But of course, they were.

 A/N: I hope you have enjoyed the introduction to my new story.
-It will be a bumpy ride, so be prepared!
+It will be a fun-filled, romantic, but occasionally a bumpy ride, so be prepared!

-Edward is not a nice guy to be around, but maybe there's a reason he's like this?
-Bella is a feisty character, which means there are definitely fireworks ahead if these guys hook up!
+Edward, to start with, is not a nice guy to be around, but maybe there's a reason he's like this?
+Bella is a feisty character, which means there are definitely fireworks ahead if (when) these guys hook up!

-Reviews are always a pleasure to receive, so thank you in advance if you feel inclined.
-I promise I will answer every one.
+Reviews are always a pleasure to receive but I won't nag for them, so thank you in advance if you feel inclined.

 Joan (aka Michaelmas54) xx